liemvo/VideoPlayView/README.md

 * `playButton` - max vale of progress (100 by default).
 * `loop` - video will be replayed automatically when it is finished (`false` by default).
 * `autoplay` - video will be played automatically when it is loaded (`false` by default).
+* `titleView` - title of video in the middle before playing

 ## Installation